ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ```
 {: screen}

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN with Terraform
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} volume with Terraform
 {: #viewauthhostTerraform}
 {: help}
 {: support}
 {: terraform}

-After your storage resource is created, you can view the `allowed_host_info` attribute, which contains the username, password, and the IQN of the Compute host that are authorized to access the volume.
+After your storage resource is created, you can view the `allowed_host_info` attribute, which contains the username, password, and the IQN of the Compute host that is authorized to access the volume.

 For more information about the arguments and attributes, see [ibm_storage_block](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_block){: external}.